Kens3i/IMDB-Scrapper-Using-Selenium-and-Beautiful-Soup/README.md

 ## Overview

 This program has 2 parts.
-The first part is a automation bot made with the help of Selenium which opens a Google Chrome tab and navigates to the IMDB home page.
+The first part is an automation bot made with the help of Selenium which opens a Google Chrome tab and navigates to the IMDB home page.
 Then it goes to the advanced search and selects different parameters to filter some movies.
-Then in the 2nd part I developed a web-scrapper which scraps the data of those movies like the title, the year in which it got released, the rating of the movie, etc.
+Then in the 2nd part, I developed a web scrapper which scraps the data of those movies like the title, the year in which it got released, the rating of the movie, etc.

 ## Libraries-Used